-Department Action # Description Priority Responsible Party 4.1A Designate park planning as an official function of the newly formed Park & Recreation Department.
+Recommen dation 4.1 - Transition from the Recreation Depart ment into the Par rk & Recreation Department.
+Action # Description Priority Responsible Party 4.1A Designate park planning as an official function of the newly formed Park & Recreation Department.
 High Township Manager 4.1B Coordinate park planning with Public Works to include park maintenance as an element of park planning.
-Ongoing Park and Recreation Director 4.1C Revise the job description of the Recreation Director to that of Park and Recreation Director.
+High Park and Recreation Director 4.1C Revise the job description of the Recreation Director to that of Park and Recreation Director.
 High Township Manager 4.1D Develop a policies and procedures manual for parks and recreation management and operations.
 Medium Park and Recreation Director 4.1E Recruit interns to undertake specific projects in parks and recreation.
-Ongoing Park and Recreation Director Recommer ndation 4.2 - Strive to generate revenue from a r nix of public and d private sources.
+Medium Park and Recreation Director Recommer ndation 4.2 - Strive to generate revenue from a r nix of public an d private sources.
 Action # Description Priority Responsible Party 4.2A Develop a revenue policy that includes goals for financial sustainability and policies on fees and charges, gifts, and donations.
-Medium Park and Recreation Director 4.2B Work with the Friends of East Goshen on fundraising for projects and events.
-Ongoing Park and Recreation Director Recommen ndation 4.3 - Develop a brand for the parks, recr eation, and oper n space system followed b a promotio nal program to increase public awareness of the e benefits of par ks and recreation.
-Action # Description Priority Responsible Party 4.3A Secure the services of a marketing professional to assist the Township in the development of a branding and targeted promotional program.
-Medium Park and Recreation Director 4.3B Develop and implement a program to increase public awareness of the benefits of parks and recreation.
-Low Park and Recreation Director ndation 4.4 - Monitor parks, recreation and open and partnership needs. space respons ibilities to assess staff, Action # Description Priority Responsible Party 4.4A Develop a formal volunteer program.
+Medium Park and Recreation Director 4.2B Park and Recreation Director ndation 4.3 - Develop a brand for the parks, recr nal program to increase public awareness of the Action # Description Priority Responsible Party 4.3A Secure the services of a marketing professional to assist the Township in the development of a branding and targeted promotional program.
+Medium Park and Recreation Director 4.3B Park and Recreation Director Recommer ndation 4.4 - Monitor parks, recreation and open space respons ibilities to assess staff, volunteer a and partnership needs.
+Action # Description Priority Responsible Party 4.4A Develop a formal volunteer program.
 Low Park and Recreation Director 4.4B Monitor the information produced through the maintenance management system to plan for staffing, fees, and volunteerism.
-Ongoing Public Works Directo 4.4C As programs increase and revenues are generated, consider the addition of a dedicated program specialist(s).
-Low Township Manager ndation 4.5 - Consider a bond and grants for the ip parks, and trail development. e preservation of op en space, improvement Action # Description Priority Responsible Party 4.5A Determine the level of support for a bond or loan for park and trail improvements and open space.
-Low Township Manager 4.5B Provide designated staff assistance to write grants or secure outside services in order to track and pursue grants.
-Ongoing Township Manager 4.5C Determine sources of funding for open space conservation.
-Ongoing Township Manager Recommer ndation 4.6 - Continue to ensure adequate finan cial support for the maintenance and operation of of Township parks, recreation facilities, and ope n space.
+Medium Public Works Director 4.4C As programs increase and revenues are generated, consider the addition of a dedicated program specialist(s).
+Low Township Manager

+Action # Responsible Party 4.5A Township Manager 4.5B Provide designated staff assistance to write grants or secure outside services in order to track and pursue grants.
+Medium Township Manager 4.5C Determine sources of funding for open space conservation.
+Low Township Manager 4.5D Develop a master plan for Mill Creek Field.
+Low Park and Recreation Director operation o ndation 4.6 - Continue to ensure adequate finance of township parks, recreation facilities, and oper n space.
 Action # Description Priority Responsible Party 4.6A Continue to fund parks & recreation at about six percent of the Township's operating budget.
-Ongoing Board of Supervisors 4.6B Strive to increase cost recovery for programs.
-Ongoing Park and Recreation Director 4.6C As part of all park master plans, include an element that addresses maintenance requirements as well as revenue sources and costs.
+High Board of Supervisors 4.6B Strive to increase cost recovery for programs.
+High Park and Recreation Director 4.6C As part of all park master plans, include an element that addresses maintenance requirements as well as revenue sources and costs.
 High Park and Recreation Director 4.6D Continue to preserve open space via creative land use planning to avert acquisition and maintenance costs.
-Ongoing Township Manager Recomme ndation 4.7 - Monitor progress on impleme ntation of the Plan Update.
-Action # Description Priority Responsible Party 4.7A Review the Implementation Matrix every year prior to budget discussions.
-Use the review to help develop the budget and establish goals for upcoming year.
-Ongoing Park and Recreation Director
+High Township Manager Recomme endation 4.7 - Monitor progress on implemen ntation of the P lan Update.
+Action # Description Priority Responsible Party 4.7A Review the Implementation Matrix every year High Park and Recreation